Mission: Our vision is 'better power for a changing world'.

 We are committed to innovation and continuous pursuit of improvement.
 At the forefront of science and technology, and with a deep customer insight, we believe we are in a strong ...

-I have been working at Rolls-Royce full-time (More than a year)
+I worked at Rolls-Royce full-time (More than 10 years)

 Advice to Management

 I applied online.
-The process took 2 weeks.
-I interviewed at Rolls-Royce (Walpole, MA (US)).
+I interviewed at Rolls-Royce (Indianapolis, IN (US)).